Mesothelioma Diagnosis

 Specific types of mesothelioma blood tests include:

 • SMRP test.
 The most common mesothelioma blood test is the SMRP test (MESOMARK®).
-This test looks for heightened levels of SMRPs, substances that develop in the blood if mesothelioma cells are present.
+It looks for heightened levels of SMRPs, substances that develop in the blood if mesothelioma cells are present.

 • N-ERC test.
 This test can determine if a substance called N-ERC (mesothelin) is present in the patient’s blood.
-While the N-ERC test is more accurate than the MESOMARK test, it’s less effective at ruling out mesothelioma since it can detect a variety of other cancers.
+Some studies suggest the N-ERC test may detect mesothelioma earlier than MESOMARK®, though neither test can confirm a diagnosis.

 • Osteopontin test.
 Osteopontin is a naturally occurring protein that increases when a person has mesothelioma.
 An osteopontin mesothelioma blood test can determine whether a patient has cancer, but does not indicate what type.